Anonymous Biden Staffers Go Scorched Earth After “Incompetent” Karine Jean-Pierre Defects

 PC MAGAZINE CATCHES ON

 At this point Paul Sommerson, Bill Machrone, Bill Howard and other writers contacted CORE and asked for pictures of the reef being built.
 The company owner confided in me that he had a contract to send the drives back to CMI for a rebate and to not lose too many, we staged the entire event.
 We took his boat, the MEGABYTE out of Jupiter (not Boca) and made it look like we were really dumping the drives into the water.
 I’m sure the Nanny state EPA would have been all over us had we really done it, but the rest of the story is that we only dumped the drives in the picture (note the false bottom).
-We tried hard to drop a drive on a string while posing with the box in the picture, but that was produced were lame results.
+We tried hard to drop a drive on a string while posing with the box in the picture, but all that produced were lame results.
 I finally convinced him that we needed to actually throw some drives overboard and that one shot is now etched into PC history.
 It was the last picture on the roll of film (if you remember film).
 We tried fishing for sharks after the shoot to put a drive in one of their mouths for the table of contents.
 We had one on, but it bit through the line and we ran out of time.

 The film was immediately Fed-ex’d to NY as they were on deadline for what is known as the Fire Ax issue.
 The title was “Is Your PC Safe”, but there was a fire ax coming down on a PC-AT and the picture was in both the table of contents and the article.